trailofbits/ctf/contrib/README.md

 # Contributors
 This book was built on a lot of hard work, most of which happened elsewhere.
 Without permission to republish from these folks, this book would still be in development.
 They have our gratitude and admiration.

 So, reader, when you’ve completed a few CTFs, and you’re ready for more, reach out to this list.
-They like to support ambition, and they just might have an internship open.
+They like to support ambition, and they just might know someone who needs some talent.

 * [Andrew Ruef](http://www.mimisbrunnr.net/~munin/blog/) created the initial proposal and slides
 * [Evan Jensen](https://github.com/wontonSlim) developed many of the lessons